jellyfin-archive/jellyfin-docs/general/networking/letsencrypt.md

 6. What IP you want your container running on
 7. What ports you'll be using (ex.
 180 for port 80, and 1443 for 443)
 7. Make sure ports 80 (if using http validation) and 443 are forwarded to the docker container from your router (instructions vary upon manufacturer)
-8. What user will the container be running as (you can determine the PUID and PGID by running `id` (replacing "user" with the username of the user the container will be running as.
+8. What user will the container be running as (you can determine the PUID and PGID by running `id` (replacing "user" with the username of the user the container will be running as)

+List of DNS Plugins [here](https://certbot.eff.org/docs/using.html#dns-plugins) if using DNS-01 challenge.

 Then, depending on what those settings are, you'll need to adjust the values below as needed.

-For example, a docker create command from the LinuxServer team:
+For example, the docker create command from the LinuxServer team for the Let's Encrypt Docker container:

 ```
 docker create \